METEO 3 Lesson 5 Images

 Text description of the surface observation from Corpus Christi at this time image.

-The image is a textual weather observation report formatted as a summary.
-It shows various meteorological conditions with corresponding values.
-The background is white with a horizontal arrangement of information.
-Key parameters, such as temperature, dew point, pressure, wind conditions, visibility, and cloud coverage, are listed.
+The image is a textual weather observation report from Corpus Christi, TX.
+It shows various meteorological conditions observed at Corpus Christi (KCRP) at 09:51 UTC on January 14th, 2003.
+The background is white with text displayed in the center of the image.
+The labels, "Conditions at", "Temperature", "Dewpoint", "Pressure (altimeter)", "Winds", "Visibility", "Ceiling", "Clouds", and "Present Weather" are labeled in light purple with most other text in black.
 Temperature is noted as 9.4°C (49°F), dew point is 6.7°C (44°F), and pressure is 30.37 inches Hg.
-Wind comes from the SE at 5 MPH.
+Wind comes from the SE (140 degrees) at 5 MPH.
 Visibility is over 10 miles, and clouds are overcast at 2500 feet above ground level (AGL).
-Notably, the ceiling of significant cloud cover is highlighted in red.
+Notably, the ceiling of significant cloud cover is highlighted in red, highlighting the presence of low clouds at Corpus Christi.
 Present weather indicates no significant observation at the time, and the observation time and date are provided.
-A coded string appears at the bottom, likely signifying technical weather data.
+The METAR code line is listed at the bottom, showing the raw meteorological data used in this summary.

 Transcribed Text: